About The Trojan Women Project

 Sur raises questions about traditional paradigms of power and acquisition.
 It challenges us to imagine a world of collaboration and equity, and a society that respects the natural world.
 Just as the themes of The Trojan Women continue to be relevant throughout the world, we look to create an adaptation of LeGuin's fictional tale that encourages exploration of themes relevant to our lives and the world around us.

-As a program of La MaMa ETC, The Trojan Women Project continues to honor the legacy of La MaMa’s founder Ellen Stewart, who spent her life bringing people together with theater, dance and music.
+The Trojan Women Project continues to work in honor of the legacy of La MaMa’s founder Ellen Stewart, who spent her life bringing people together with theater, dance and music.
 She crossed borders, opened doors, and encouraged everyone to do the same.
 The Trojan Women Project is committed to working in this spirit, encouraging all of us towards a collective vision of mutual respect and understanding that comes with hearing stories, making theater, and being together in one communal space.